Flies are one of the most annoying things about summer and spring, but it’s even more aggravating when you have to deal with flies near your dog.

 When larvae hatch out of the eggs laid by adult biting midges, they look like black specks moving through standing water.

-Larvae can survive in nearly every type of body of fresh or salt water and breed prolifically under warm conditions.
+Larvae can survive in nearly every body of fresh or salt water and breed prolifically under warm conditions.

 The larvae stage lasts two weeks before they pupate into adults who continue to lay eggs until fall weather starts cooling down again.